 Cook sausage in a large skillet over medium heat until browned.
 Add the onion and celery and season with salt and pepper.
 Cook, stirring occasionally, until very tender and beginning to brown.
 Add the wine and cook until evaporated.

-In a bowl, toss together the sausage mixture, bread, broth, egg, oysters, parsley, and Lemon Chesapeake and spoon into the baking dish.
-Drizzle with more Lemon Chesapeake.
+In a bowl, toss together the sausage mixture, bread, broth, egg, oysters, parsley, Lemon Garlic, and seafood seasoning and spoon into the baking dish.
+Drizzle with more Lemon Garlic.
 Cover with foil and bake until very hot inside, about 20 minutes.
 Uncover and bake until browned, about 20 minutes more.